Welcome to the Virtual Gifted Classroom!!!

 Mission Statement

 The Mission of the Intellectually Gifted Program of the Holly Springs School District is to challenge the Intellectually Gifted Students in the areas of communication, thinking skills, creativity, metacognition, research, and self-directed learning.
-The student will be given the opportunity to demonstrate mastery, understanding, and abilities at a much younger age and in greater depth and breadth than other students.
+The student will be given the opportunity to demonstrate mastery, understanding, and abilities at a much younger age and in greater depth and breath than other students.
 The Holly Springs School Gifted Program is intended to open the door of opportunity and challenge the students to do what others think cannot be done by students of their age, educational, or experiential levels.

 Student Reassessment